Subprocessors

 Keygraph engages the third-party service providers listed below ("Subprocessors") in connection with the Keygraph Cloud Service.
-Each Subprocessor is contractually bound to data-protection obligations substantially equivalent to those applicable to Keygraph under the Keygraph Data Processing Agreement.
+Each Subprocessor is contractually bound to data-protection obligations substantially equivalent to those applicable to Keygraph under the Keygraph Data Processing Addendum or other applicable data processing agreement or addendum.

-The Subprocessors listed below include both (a) Subprocessors that Process Customer Personal Data today in delivering the Cloud Service, and (b) Subprocessors authorized upon execution of the Agreement for potential future use.
+The Subprocessors listed below Process Customer Personal Data in delivering the Cloud Service.
 Customer's general authorization at the time of executing the Agreement extends to all Subprocessors listed below.
-Additions to or replacements of entries on this list are subject to the notice and objection procedure in the Data Processing Agreement.
+Additions to or replacements of entries on this list are subject to the notice and objection procedure in the applicable DPA.

 Each Subprocessor is grouped by category:

-(Note: Third-party service providers used for Keygraph's internal business operations—such as payment processing, CRM, and billing—act as our own processors while we act as the Data Controller.
+(Note: Third-party service providers used for Keygraph's internal business operations—such as payment processing, CRM, and billing—act as our processors, with Keygraph acting as the Data Controller.
 Because they do not process Customer Content, they are not Subprocessors under the DPA and are not listed here.
 For information on how we handle account and billing data, please see our Privacy Policy.)

 This page is the authoritative source for Keygraph's current Subprocessor list.
 How customers receive notice of changes depends on the agreement under which they use the Cloud Service: